- Protecting children from maltreatment;

 Below is an attachment that includes the Young People of Wakefield's Safeguarding Charter.
 Children and Young People in Wakefield want to feel safe, as a result they have created their Safeguarding Charter which explains what young people expect of the adults in their community to enable them to feel safe and ensure they feel well cared for.

-Designated Safeguarding person is the Headteacher Mr. Michael Walker
+Designated Safeguarding Lead is the Headteacher Mr Michael Walker.

-Designated Looked After Child teacher is Mrs. Rachel Longfield
+Designated Looked After Child teacher is Mrs Sarah McConnell.